 Third Party legal liability: The legal liability of the cover in case of death or injury to the third party is unlimited.
 In case the third party lose his/her life due to an accident, the insurance company offers death compensation.
 Yet, the compensation to the victim is decided by the Motor Tribunal.
 This is based on various factors like impact on the victim's family and not limited to the earning capacity of the victim.

-Property Damage: If the accident results in damage of any property, then a compensation for the losses occurred to the property are settled.
+Property Damage: If the accident results in damage to any property, then a compensation for the losses occurred to the property are settled.
 And this is done by the third party insurance cover.
-As per IRDA norms, third-party property damages are covered up to a sum of Rs.
-7,50,000.
-However, you have the option to restrict this coverage up to Rs.
+As per the IRDA norms, third party property damages are covered up to a sum of Rs.7.5 lakh.
+However, you have the option to restrict the third party car insurance coverage up to Rs.
 6,000.
 If you opt for a lesser coverage, it will lower the premiums involved.

-Personal Accident Cover for Owner or Driver: In an accident, the death or the bodily injury sustained by the owner-driver of the vehicle is covered by the third party insurance.
+Personal Accident Cover for Owner: Driver: In an accident, the death or any bodily injuries sustained by the owner-driver of the vehicle is covered by the 3rd party insurance.
 The limits for compensation are as below:

 |Loss of two limbs or sight of two eyes or one limb or sight of one eye||100%|